limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 comments: true
 ---

-This post documents the complete walkthrough of g0rmint: 1, a boot2root [VM][1] hosted at [VulnHub][2].
+This post documents the complete walkthrough of g0rmint: 1, a boot2root [VM][1] created by [Noman Riffat][2] and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->